nehalsinghmangat/pykal/docs/source/what_is_pykal/the_pykal_pipeline.rst

    <div style="margin-top: 1.5em;"></div>

 **Theory**.
-Before we can control anything more complicated than a paperclip, we need to recast our robot as a control system.
+Before we can control anything more complicated than a paperclip, we need to cast our robot as a control system.

 **Software**.
 Once we have a control system, we must model it effectively in software.
 This enables us to run simulations and fix potential shortcomings of our model.